Health Savings Accounts (HSA)

 • Doctor’s office visits and co-pays

-• Fertility enhancement (including in-vitro fertilization)
+• Fertility treatment (including in-vitro fertilization)

 • Hearing aids and batteries